srikanthk-codespace/Attendance-System/README.md

 I would like to express my sincere gratitude to the organization where I completed my internship for providing me with the opportunity to work on this project.

 This project was developed as part of my practical learning during the internship, where I gained hands-on experience in web development, Firebase integration, and real-time database management.

-I also thank my mentors and team members for their guidance and support throughout the development of this project.

 ---